orpeled/imp.website/wp-content/plugins/wp-rss-aggregator/readme.txt

 == Changelog ==

+= 4.0.8 (2014-03-20) =
+* Fixed bug: Using the shortcode makes the comments section always open.

+= 4.0.7 (2014-03-08) =
+* Fixed bug: The plugin prevented uploading of header images.

+= 4.0.6 (2014-03-05) =
+* Fixed bug: Hook change in last version suspected reason for some installations having non-updated feed items.

+= 4.0.5 (2014-03-03) =
+* New Feature: Time ago added as an option.
+* Enhanced: The plugin now allows the use of RSS and Atom feeds that do not specify the correct MIME type.
+* Enhanced: Better performance due to better hook usage.
+* Fixed bug: Facebook page feed URL conversion was not being triggered for new feed sources.
+* Fixed bug: Styles fix for pagination.
+* Fixed bug: Removed empty spaces in logging.

+= 4.0.4 (2014-02-17) =
+* Enhanced: Added Activate/Pause bulk actions in the Feed Sources page.
+* Enhanced: Feed Sources page table has been re-designed.
+* Enhanced: Logging is now site dependant on multisite.
+* Fixed bug: Undefined display settings where appearing on the front end.

+= 4.0.3 (2014-02-12) =
+* Fixed bug: The general setting for deleting feed items by age was not working.

+= 4.0.2 (2014-02-10) =
+* Enhanced: Added a filter to change the html tags allowed in feed item content.

+= 4.0.1 (2014-02-08) =
+* Fixed bug: Empty array of feed items bug caused importing problems.

+= 4.0 (2014-02-04) =
+* Enhanced: Improved some internal queries, for better performance.
+* Fixed bug: Feed limits were not working properly.

+= 3.9.9 (2014-02-03) =
+* Enhanced: The custom feed can now be extended by add-ons.

+= 3.9.8 (2014-01-20) =
+* Fixed bug: Removed excessive logging from Debugging Error Log.

+= 3.9.7 (2014-01-17) =
+* Fixed bug: Bug in admin-debugging.php causing trouble with admin login

+= 3.9.6 (2014-01-17) =
+* Enhanced: Added error logging.

 = 3.9.5 (2014-01-02) =
 * Enhanced: Added a feed validator link in the New/Edit Feed Sources page.